karimarttila/clojure/webstore-demo/simple-server/README.md

 ```
 I.e. a ```comment``` S expression defines valid Clojure code that gets parsed *but not evaluated*.
 This way the code doesn't have any effect in production but during development it provides a nice way to give examples how to use entities in your Clojure code and also quickly evaluate the S expressions inside the commment block (efficiently and quickly using you Clojure editor hot keys, of course).

+## Debugger

+You don't need debugger with Clojure. :-) There is a debugger in Cursive and I only once tried that it works.
+If you want to learn good debugging practices in Clojure you need to learn to use the REPL efficiently.
+Good resources are the above mentioned [REPL Driven Development](https://purelyfunctional.tv/courses/repl-driven-development-in-clojure/) course and [Chicago Clojure - 2017-06-21 - Stuart Halloway on Repl Driven Development](https://vimeo.com/223309989) video.
+E.g. in that video Stuart shows how to implement a simple breakpoint using Cursive - i.e. create your own debugger!

+# Logging

+I used [Logback](http://logback.qos.ch/).
+I tried to log all function entries and exits (in debug level) just for an exercise - e.g. nice to see in REPL the function entries/exits.
+If this were a real production system one could easily configure logging to be much less intrusive.

 # Linting